at American College of Surgeons in Chicago, Illinois, United States

-This exempt position will report to the Instructional Design Manager in the Division of Research and Optimal Patient Care.
-It is based in our Chicago office and is a hybrid role: 3 days per week in the office/2 days per week remote.
+This exempt position will report to the Director, American College of Surgeons Foundation in the Division of Foundation.
+This position is based in our Chicago office and is a hybrid role: 3 days per week in the office/2 days per week remote.

 Required Education and/or Experience:

-Bachelor's degree in Instructional Design, Education Technology, Education, or similar from an accredited college or university is required.
-Or, bachelor's degree with a certificate in Instructional Design.
+Bachelor's degree from an accredited college or university required.

 Equal Opportunity Employer of Minorities, Females, Protected Veterans,